BAMGames/europa-universalis-rules/doc/hre.md

 the annexation of the *Calenberg* and *Luneburg* provinces.

 Two possible implementations of the minor Brunsvicum.
-The first one implies redistributing one protestant army somewhere.
+The first one implies redistributing one protestant army somewhere (suggestion: Berg minor before annexation by PRU).

     BRUNSVICUM
     Control: ANG, HOL, DAN, SUE, FRA, HIS, AUS, VEN, PRU, POL, RUS, POR, TUR.